 This is also a factor which adds to societal anxiety about arising from the pandemic.

 Still, there are some things we have learned concerning the threat of COVID-19.

 (Based on the information available as of June 30th, 2020)

 • Severe incidence ratio of COVID-19 in Japan is significantly lower than in Western countries.
-For example, in Japan the number of deaths due to COVID-19 is lower than the number of deaths due to traffic accidents, as advised by Dr. Taku Kamibayashi, an associate professor at the University of Pennsylvania (Dr. MD of Medicine and Ph.D. in Immunology.
+For example, in Japan the number of deaths due to COVID-19 is lower than the number of deaths due to traffic accidents, as advised by a medical professional .

 • It’s still early to forecast, but even in Tokyo, where millions of people commute to work every day, there has been no explosive outbreak or increase in the deaths.